chromium/chromium/styleguide/java/java.md

 `ForTest`, are also accepted.
 These suffixes are checked at presubmit time to ensure the functions are called only by test files.

+It's generally bad practice to directly call test-only methods from non-test-only code.
+However, occasionally it has to be done, and if so, you should guard the check with an `if (BuildConfig.IS_FOR_TEST)` so that our Java optimizer can still remove the call in non-test builds.

 ## Location
 "Top level directories" are defined as directories with a GN file, such as [//base](https://chromium.googlesource.com/chromium/src/+/main/base/)